Project management statistics for 2023

 Nevertheless, not all organizations are willing to aim for higher PMM.

-As mentioned, to increase an organization’s maturity level, it first has to integrate project management into its culture.
+As mentioned, for an organization to increase its maturity level, it first has to integrate project management into its culture.

-So let’s look at some project management statistics provided by Wellingtone’s survey that can only be explained by low maturity:
+So, let’s look at some project management statistics provided by Wellingtone’s 2021 survey that can only be explained by low maturity:

 PMM neglect is costly